Ryan-Callahan/startup/README.md

   a page.
 - reactjs-popup is a module being used to display the profile menu in the top right corner of the webpage.
 - The calendar is being rendered using React.
 Functionality is mostly there and just requires the database to be implemented now.

+### Service
+- Node.js and Express are being used to expose endpoints in service
+- All references to localStorage that should be replaced with API calls have been replaced
+- Third-party endpoint is being called in the form of a random fact at the bottom of the webpage